egonbeermat/RemoteDisplay/README.md

 remoteDisplay.registerTouchCallback(remoteTouchCallback);
 ```

-**Step 4:** In the main loop of your code, you will need to poll to see if the connection to the remote client received a touch event or a request to connect, disconnect or send a full display refresh:
+**Step 4:** In the main loop of your code, you will need to make a call to allow RemoteDisplay to check if it received a command from the client software (touch event, connect, disconnect, send a full display refresh):

   ```c++
 void loop() {